RN to BSN Track

 Yes.
 If you are currently enrolled in an associate degree program, you can enroll in pre-licensure RN-BSN courses and concurrently work on your associate degree and bachelor’s degree.
 The pre-licensure courses may also be taken while you prepare for the NCLEX-RN®.
 However, you will need to pass the NCLEX® before enrolling in any of the courses that require an RN license.

 You will take two hands-on practicum courses that allow you to put what you are learning into practice.
 These are project-based courses and you create and design the best project for you.
-One course is population health-oriented (NU 442) and the other is leadership based (NU 478).
-While you may work with a mentor or supervisor on these projects, there are no traditional clinical hours required to complete the program.
-In NU 442, local community health agencies may serve as clinical sites, which could require you to be available during normal business hours.
+One course is population health-oriented (NU 380) and the other is leadership-based (NU 478).
+While you may work with a mentor or supervisor on these projects, no traditional clinical hours are required to complete the program.
+In NU 380, local community health agencies may serve as clinical sites, which could require you to be available during normal business hours.
 NU 478 is most often completed at your place of employment.

 Yes, direct transfer and challenge exam processes are available.
 Please speak with your BSN advisor.
 Additional information may be found in the NHS Student Handbook.